 - Today’s C-suite is investing in the latest technology, but they aren’t necessarily unlocking its trapped value for their businesses.

-- The stakes are high: Leaders are seeing 1.7X the revenue growth of Laggards.
+- The stakes are high: Leaders are seeing more than 2X the revenue growth of Laggards.

-- Organisations can adopt the mindset and methods of Leaders to close their own innovation achievement gap and build Future Systems that are boundaryless, adaptable and radically human.
+- Organizations can adopt the mindset and methods of Leaders to close their own innovation achievement gap and build Future Systems that are boundaryless, adaptable and radically human.

 Tech is everywhere,